2008–09 Oklahoma City Thunder season: Draft picks

 The 2008 NBA Draft was the final time that the Seattle SuperSonics made an NBA Draft appearance, as well as the final time that the SuperSonics appeared in official media publications.
 In early July, the franchise relocated to Oklahoma City, Oklahoma, and was renamed the Oklahoma City Thunder.
 The Thunder made their first NBA Draft appearance in 2009.

+The SuperSonics entered the draft with two first-round picks and four second-round picks.
+They retained their original pick in each round, while the remainder were acquired through previous trades.